 Running Habit 15: Hemp hearts for recovery

 Game-changer: Mother runners credit hemp’s ideal ratio of protein, omega-3’s and omega-6’s for fighting inflammation in the body, aiding in faster recovery.
 Throw some in a post-run smoothie.
+Get more recovery tips here including a 24-hour timeline.

 Running Habit 16: Drinking water….all…day…long (and Nuun Hydration in the summer months for electrolytes.)